Medieval and early modern studies: Advice for searching and citing literatures

-This page is divided into sections devoted to Bruce Pencek's handouts on planning and doing effective, efficient searching; guidance on citations and ethical use of others' work (including some video tutorials and links to Tech's honor codes); and effective scholarly communication.
-(For sources of help from library vendors see the How do I...?" tab, above.)
+This page is divided into sections devoted to Bruce Pencek's handouts on planning and doing effective, efficient searching and guidance on citations and ethical use of others' work Researchers interested in effective scholarly communication may wish to see the Grad student tab, above.

 Think of these as lecture notes for what Bruce Pencek said (tried to say... meant to say... should have said... ) in class or a research consultation.